asmitaj08/myNotes-obsidian-vault/tinker/LLM_Datasheet-Project/LLM-datasheet Kanban.md

 - [ ] Prepare  & submit abstract for DAC 📅 2024-11-10
 - [ ] Write paper for DAC
 - [ ] Review and submit the paper 📅 2024-11-18
+- [ ] Train the model with existing SVDs
+- [ ] Generate SVDs and compare with SVD parsers

 ## #in-progress